How To Set Up Customized Data Tracking

 What to reflect on when you’re customizing your BEHCA user profile:

-- What are successful strategies that have worked in the past or are currently being used? (this will help you identify influencers within the environment as well as in the notes section of what is being done.
-Even if this area cannot be answered, continue to ponder, revisit and observe a bit and come back to add, with each realization)
+- What are successful strategies that have worked in the past or are currently being used?
+This will help you identify influencers within the environment as well as in the notes section of what is being done.
+Even if this area cannot be answered, continue to ponder, revisit and intentionally observe to gain new perspectives.

-- How does the environment impact the individual? (this can be anything from smells, textures, sounds, particular people, places, or things.
-Try to be as observant and creative with this section as possible, and make room for changes within the first couple of weeks as you may begin to notice additional areas that impact them)
+- How does the environment impact the individual?
+This can be anything from smells, textures, sounds, particular people, places, or things.
+Be observant and creative with this section and make room for changes within the first couple of weeks as you may develop new understandings or perspectives.

 Setting up the ‘Customization’ portion of BEHCA:

-Positive Behaviors: Identify four positive behaviors you would like to see more of and add those into the positive behavior section.
+Identify all positive behaviors you would like to see more of and add those into the positive behavior section.
 This might look like the following:

-- Example: Johnny frequently hits to get attention; however, he loves interacting with others while putting puzzles together or playing games; Engaged socially with soft touch or communication device; Calmly interacted with peer; Respectfully engaged with taking turns; Clearly stated needs using words successfully
+Example: Johnny frequently hits to get attention; however, he loves interacting with others while putting puzzles together or playing games.
+Example desirable behaviors could be:

-Challenging Behaviors: Identify up to four behaviors (try to keep it under four, to bring validity to the tracking as well as less complexity).
-List those behaviors in the challenging behavior section.
+Identify up to four behaviors (try to keep it under four to bring validity to the tracking as well as less complexity).
+List those behaviors in the challenging behavior section as general incidents.
 This might look like the following:

 - Sensory seeking/stemming: spinning, making noises, flapping, repeating phrases, rocking, etc.